-As of 2019, the English language is spoken by more than 990 million people which is just after the Mandarin Chinese.
+Test of English for International Communication (TOEIC) is an internationally standardized test that is used to analyze the English language proficiency of a non-native population in an organization.
 English has become a criterion, a necessity and also a yardstick in analyzing the normal “etiquettes” of an individual.
 Well, it is a little fugazi but here’s where the world is at right now.
 Individuals in organizations are not only natives but also from the corner points of the world.
-This is when the Test of English for International Communication (TOEIC) comes into the picture.
-It is an internationally standardized test that is used to analyze English language proficiency of non-native population in an organization.
 English is and will always be the most known and understandable language; business is done through the language of business which is worldwide condensed to “English”.
 The TOEIC exam was designed in the 1970s in Japan.
 So, a Japanese man named Kitaoka is the one responsible for the inception of the great and useful test that is helping the world till now.

 This Blog Includes: